gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 user annotated function.
 Only user annotated functions may have a function annotation.
 Functions lacking a function annotation cannot be invoked cross-domain and can only have exactly one taint across all invocations.
-This ensures that the arguments, return and function body only touch the same taint.
+This ensures that the arguments, return and function body only touches the same taint.

 ### General Constraints